-RBC is not alone when it comes to offering dismal rates on savings accounts.
-The high interest savings offered by CIBC and TD are fairly similar.
+RBC is not alone in offering dismal rates on savings accounts.
+The high-interest savings offered by CIBC and TD are fairly similar.

 For decent savings rates, Canadians need to look beyond the big banks.
 Online banks such as EQ Bank offer a higher rate which potentially limits the impact of inflation on your purchasing power.